-The objection, however, amounts to nothing in my land, as the Sun must rise on this continent at the same time as at the creation of the world.
-Therefore, though the Sun may rise at a different time in Palestine from what it does here, yet it will make no difference in the time of our beginning the Sabbath.
+The objection, however, amounts to nothing in my mind, as the Sun must rise on this continent at the same time as at the creation of the world.
+Therefore, though the Sun must rise on this continent at the same time as at the creation of the world.
+Therefore, though the Sun may rise at a different time in Palestine from what it does here, yet it will make no difference in the time of our beginning the Sabbath on Friday evening, and end on Saturday evening.